tayruxin/tp/docs/UserGuide.md

 an experienced one seeking advanced insights, you'll find valuable information tailored to your unique needs and expertise.

-Before we begin, let us first introduce you to the annotations that you will be seeing throughout this user guide.
+Before we begin, let us first introduce you to the annotations that you will encounter throughout this user guide.

 <div markdown="block" class="alert alert-success">
 **:bulb: Useful Tip:**<br>
-* Provides you with additional insights or more efficient ways to use LinkMeIn.
+* Provides you with additional insights or more efficient ways to enhance your user experience with LinkMeIn.
 </div>

 <div markdown="block" class="alert alert-info">